arbitraryexecution/forta-bot-templates/new-contract-interaction/SETUP.md

 that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
 The corresponding value for the contract name is an Object containing:
-    * thresholdAgeDays (required) - integer, age (in days) that a contract must be newer than to trigger alert
+    * thresholdBlockCount (required) - integer, number of blocks a contract must be newer than to trigger an alert
-    * thresholdTransactionCount (required) - integer, number of transactions that a new EOA must under to trigger alert
+    * thresholdTransactionCount (required) - integer, number of transactions an EOA must be lower than to trigger an alert
     * address (required) - string, contract address to monitor for interactions
     * filteredAddresses (optional) - array, list of addresses to exclude from interaction alerts
     * findingType (required) - string, Forta Finding Type